 As of September 30, 2007, we had outstanding long-term loans of \$6.7 million.
-We obtained two long-term loans in RMB equivalent of approximately \$2.6 million in June 2007 and one long-term loan in RMB equivalent of approximately \$2.0 million in July 2007 from Industrial and Commercial Bank of China.
+We obtained two long-term loans in RMB equivalent of approximately \$2.6 million and \$2.1 million in June 2007 and one long-term loan in RMB equivalent of approximately \$2.0 million in July 2007 from Industrial and Commercial Bank of China.
 The loans were used to finance the construction of our multicrystalline wafer facilities and purchase of equipment.
 All of our bank loans are unsecured and have variable interest rates tied to a percentage below the applicable benchmark interest rate set by the People's Bank of China.
 The loans in the amount of \$2.1 million, \$2.6 million and 2.0 million will be due for repayment upon maturity in 2009, 2010 and 2010, respectively.
 The weighted average interest rate for such loans was approximately 6.2% for the nine months ended September 30, 2007.
-See "-Contractual Commitments" for details of long-term loans we entered into after September 30, 2007.